kroyxt/elp-documentation/docs/proposals/official/Romanization.md

 | ------------ | -- | -- | -- | -- | -- | -- |
 | Romanization | ai | ei | oi | au | eu | ou |

+The /ʔ/ is written as an apostrophe when it's immediately before an approximate or between two vowels that would otherwise make a diphthong.

 The Encapsulated Language uses the following two systems of romanization for the vowels: